 Have plenty of sides.
 Good vegetable dishes are not only better for you and your guests, but can stretch your dinner dollars a bit further.
 Frozen vegetables make it easy and affordable.

 With a little shopping around and planning, you can have a true feast for less money than you can imagine.
-And, your meal can be healthier and better quality with just a little effort.
+And, your meal can be healthier and of better quality with just a little effort.